-The College of Engineering and Science Living-Learning Community is home to more than 150 engineering and science majors.
+The College of Engineering and Science Living-Learning Community (LLC) is home to more than 150 engineering and science majors.
 Our female residents live on the first floor of Dudley Hall, and male residents live across the street in Graham Hall.
 Both of these residence halls are located near Bogard Hall, the central College academic building.
 Several apartments in University Park are also available for the LLC.

 The goals of the Living-Learning Community are to: